sourav15102/MyLearning/Cloud/AWS/Udemy/Intro.md

 • Storage Gateway

 CloudHSM:
-- hardware: we manage our own encryption keys entierly.
+- hardware: we manage our own encryption keys entirely.
 - however, aws manages the hardware.
 - we use cloudhsm client to manage keys